 George Washington, the commander of the Continental Army during the Revolutionary War, is unanimously elected the first president of the United States by all 69 presidential electors who cast their votes.
 John Adams of Massachusetts, who received 34 votes, was elected vice president.
 The electors, who represented 10 of the 11 states that had ratified the U.S. Constitution, were chosen by popular vote, legislative appointment, or a combination of both four weeks before the election.

-Watch WASHINGTON on HISTORY Vault
+WATCH: WASHINGTON in HISTORY Vault

 According to Article Two of the U.S. Constitution, the states appointed a number of presidential electors equal to the “number of Senators and Representatives to which the state may be entitled in Congress.”
 Each elector voted for two people, at least one of whom did not live in their state.
 The individual receiving the greatest number of votes was elected president, and the next-in-line, vice president.
 (In 1804, this practice was changed by the 12th Amendment to the Constitution, which ordered separate ballots for the office of president and vice president.)